Buck Showalter: Baltimore Orioles (2010–2018)

 On November 11, 2014, Showalter won his third AL Manager of the Year award, his first since 2004.

 The Orioles finished the 2015 season with an 81–81 record, giving them their fourth consecutive non-losing season.
-And in 2016, the Orioles finished tied for second in the American League East with an 89–73 record.
+In 2016, the Orioles finished tied for second in the American League East with an 89–73 record.
 They made the postseason for the third time in five years, but lost 5–2 in 11 innings to the Toronto Blue Jays during the AL Wild Card game.

-On October 3, 2018, days after the Orioles finished with a franchise-worst 115 losses, Showalter's and General Manager Dan Duquette's contracts ran out and the team announced that they would not be brought back.
+On October 3, 2018, days after the Orioles finished with a franchise-worst 115 losses, Showalter's and general manager Dan Duquette's contracts ran out and the team announced that they would not be brought back.

 New York Mets (2022–2023)

 On December 18, 2021, the New York Mets hired Showalter as their manager, signing him to a three-year contract.
 Showalter wore number 11, the number he wore every other place he managed except Baltimore, where he wore number 26 as a tribute to Johnny Oates.

 In 2022, he tied for the lead among all major league managers in overturns (26), and had the highest overturn percentage (78.6%), while he was the only full-season manager not to be ejected from any games.
 Under Showalter, the Mets had their first 100-win season since 1988, but their division lead (one that reached 10 games at one point) was gradually whittled away by September, with a three-game-sweep by the Atlanta Braves proving key to the finish as the Mets lost the division title to the Braves in an automatic tiebreaker.
 The Mets would go on to lose the NL Wild Card Series in Game 3 to the San Diego Padres.
 After the season on November 14, Showalter was named NL Manager of the Year.

 Amid a disappointing start to the 2023 season, in the words of The Athletic's Tim Britton, Showalter's performance came "under justified fire" from fans.
 In spite of that, on June 28, 2023, Mets majority owner Steve Cohen held a press conference in which he affirmed that Showalter's job would be guaranteed at least until the end of what Cohen conceded was an "incredibly frustrating" season.
 On October 1, during the final day of the season, Showalter announced that he was fired as Mets manager by newly appointed President of Baseball Operations David Stearns.